Lehi (militant group): Political racism

 According to Yaacov Shavit, professor at the Department of Jewish History, Tel Aviv University, articles in Lehi publications contained references to a Jewish "master race", contrasting the Jews with Arabs who were seen as a "nation of slaves".
-Sasha Polakow-Suransky writes that "Lehi was also unabashedly racist towards Arabs.
+American journalist Sasha Polakow-Suransky writes that "Lehi was also unabashedly racist towards Arabs.
 Their publications described Jews as a master race and Arabs as a slave race."
 Lehi advocated mass expulsion of all Arabs from Palestine and Transjordan, or even their physical annihilation.

 In contrast, a number of Lehi veterans, including co-leader Nathan Yellin-Mor, went on to establish the Semitic Action movement which sought the creation of a regional federation encompassing Israel and its Arab neighbours on the basis of an anti-colonialist alliance with other indigenous inhabitants of the Middle East.
+Yaakov Yardaur, another former Lehi militant, was a strong advocate for equal rights for Arab citizens of Israel.

 Evolution, tactics and organization

 Many Lehi combatants had received military training.
 Some had attended the Military Engineers School in Civitavecchia, in Fascist Italy.
 Others received military training from instructors of the Polish Armed Forces in 1938–1939.
 This training was conducted in Trochenbrod (Zofiówka) in Wołyń Voivodeship, Podębin near Łódź, and the forests around Andrychów.
 They were taught how to use explosives.
 One of them reported later: "Poles treated terrorism as a science.
 We have mastered mathematical principles of demolishing constructions made of concrete, iron, wood, bricks and dirt."

 The group was initially unsuccessful.
 Early attempts to raise funds through criminal activities, including a bank robbery in Tel Aviv in 1940 and another robbery on 9 January 1942 in which Jewish passers-by were killed, brought about the temporary collapse of the group.
 An attempt to assassinate the head of the British secret police in Lod in which three police personnel were killed, two Jewish and one British, elicited a severe response from the British and Jewish establishments who collaborated against Lehi.

 Stern's group was seen as a terrorist organisation by the British authorities, who instructed the Defence Security Office (the colonial branch of MI5) to track down its leaders.
 In 1942, Stern, after he was arrested, was shot dead in disputed circumstances by Inspector Geoffrey J. Morton of the CID.
 The arrest of several other members led momentarily to the group's eclipse, until it was revived after the September 1942 escape of two of its leaders, Yitzhak Shamir and Eliyahu Giladi, aided by two other escapees Natan Yellin-Mor (Friedman) and Israel Eldad (Sheib).
 (Giladi was later killed by Lehi under circumstances that remain mysterious.)
 Shamir's codename was "Michael", a reference to one of Shamir's heroes, Michael Collins.
 Lehi was guided by spiritual and philosophical leaders such as Uri Zvi Greenberg and Israel Eldad.
 After the killing of Giladi, the organization was led by a triumvirate of Eldad, Shamir, and Yellin-Mor.